bodhish/bodhish/README.md

 ## 📫 Support

-If you like any of my projects, a monthly contribution would mean A WHOLE LOT. 😃
+If you like any of my projects, [sponsor me](https://github.com/sponsors/bodhish) 😃